-Proposal and Submission Guide for Faculty & Staff
+Proposal and Submission Handbook

 While the information is presented in a series of consecutive steps, depending on your timeframe, it may be necessary to execute some of steps concurrently.